samarthpusalkar/Adaptive_Trainer/README.md

 *   **More Features** like parameter control and hyperparameter optimisation of loss for user comming soon

-## Not Implemented yet:
-Custom dataset processing as user_input..

 ## Installation

 You can install `adaptive-trainer` using pip: